pschaus/book_lepl1402/source/part1.rst

     int b = a * 100000;     // This is too large for the int type!
     System.out.println(b);  // What will you get here?

-For most calculations, it will be sufficient to use :code:`int` (for integer numbers) and :code:`float` (for real numbers).
+For most calculations that we do in this book, it will be sufficient to use :code:`int` (for integer numbers) and :code:`float` (for real numbers).
 The types :code:`long` and :code:`double` provide a wider value range and more precision, but they are slower and your program will consume more memory when running.

 You might wonder why the :code:`char` type is shown in the above table as a type with values between 0 and 65535, although it is used for variables containing single characters, like 'a' or 'X'.
 This is because Java represents characters by numbers following a standard called *Unicode*.
 You can find more information about Unicode on `<https://en.wikipedia.org/wiki/Unicode>`_.